by Russ Lowthian, HaveFunBiking.com

 More adventure awaits at the Locke Lake trail T

 Back on the 10-mile bike loop, the trail connects to the Rice Creek Trail in Locke Lake Park.
 Use caution as you ride your bike through this area.
-You will need to apply both your front and rear brakes (or walk your bike) as you descend down along Locke Lake on the trail.
-If you are riding with others allow extra space between each, as there are a few sharp turns passing under the RR tracks next to Rice Creek, as it flows into the lake.
+You will need to apply both your front and rear brakes (or walk your bike) as you descend along Locke Lake on the trail.
+If you are riding with others, allow extra space between each, as a few sharp turns are passing under the RR tracks next to Rice Creek as it flows into the lake.
 Finally, at the next T, the Rice Creek Trail runs through Fridley Community Park.

-Continuing along Central Ave, as you reach Hillcrest Drive you have one more option to cool off.
-If it’s a hot day, half-mile further south is Moore Lake Park where you will find a beach for a refreshing swim.
-Otherwise, take a left on Hillcrest and the route jogs through several neighborhood streets down to Matterhorn Drive.
-After crossing over Interstate 694, once more, turn right on Skywood Lane and follow the freeway border wall around to the start.
+Continuing along Central Ave, as you reach Hillcrest Drive, you have one more option to cool off.
+If it’s a hot day, half-mile further south is Moore Lake Park, where you will find a beach for a refreshing swim.
+Otherwise, take a left on Hillcrest, and the route jogs through several neighborhood streets down to Matterhorn Drive.
+After crossing over Interstate 694, turn right on Skywood Lane and follow the freeway border wall around to the start.